WillyGauvin/HorrorPuzzle/README.md

 ## Premise

 You're a Veterinarian recently hired at a chimpanzee sanctuary.
-You've accidentally marked a new chimpanzee as having a clean bill of health, when in reality it has been infected with rabies.
+You've released a new chimpanzee into the enclosure after accidentaly marking it as having a clean bill of health, when in reality it has been infected with an unknown pathogen that has made it extremely hostile.

-Your goal is to get this chimp back into its enclosure using a series of poorly maintained remotely controlled doorways.
+Your goal is to get this chimp back into a secluded enclosure using a series of poorly maintained remotely controlled doorways.

 ## Development